chmiiller/hueTV/README.md

   - Store IP Address
   - Store token
   - Option to group lights or not
+  - Option to remove group with only sensors
   - Versioning
 - Menu:
   - Use new icons